 We are the principal trial court in Victoria, sitting above the Magistrates’ Court and below the Supreme Court.

-Led by Chief Judge Peter Kidd, our 70 judges hear more than 12,000 cases across three divisions – Criminal, Commercial and Common Law.
+Led by Chief Judge Peter Kidd, our 70 judges hear more than 12,000 cases a year across three divisions – Criminal, Commercial and Common Law.

 Our judges also sit as the heads of jurisdiction at the Magistrates’ Court, Coroners Court and Children’s Court, and they sit at the Victorian Civil and Administrative Tribunal as Vice-Presidents.